spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 _Controlled by #TeamRatings_

-- Exits:
-  - Tunnel to Arena (guarded)
-  - Hatch to Quarters (guarded)
-  - Cargo Tunnel (guarded)
-  - Elevator (locked)

-TODO features of the area: light, ceiling, floors, walls, doors, sounds, smells

 Security is clean, well-lit, and orderly.
 Security Guards move through the area with purpose, supervised by the Security Chief.
 She can often be found in the control room, observing the banks of cameras and giving orders, but she’s not afraid to head into the field.
-The area has a barracks where the Security Guards sleep, as well as a set of interrogation rooms, holding cells, and offices.
-All exits from Security are well-guarded and the corridors are patrolled.
+The area has a barracks where the Security Guards sleep as well as a set of holding cells for prisoners and a room filled with clone tanks to ressurect anyone killed in the Arena.

+There are four exits from Security, all guarded.
+The elevator door is locked and will only open for people with #TeamRatings permissions.
+The hatch to the Cargo Tunnel and the door to Habitation are both watched by a pair of Security Guards at all times, and two squads of six Security Guards are stationed in the stairwell to the Arena during broadcasts.

 ### Clone Room